andrewacashner/hearingfaithms/chapters/chapter-3.md

 <!-- *********************************************************************** -->

-### Hearing the Christ-Child's Voice in Theology and Devotion
+### Hearing the Christ-Child's Voice in Devotional Theology

-By inviting hearers to listen for the voice of *Jesús infante*, Padilla's piece presents a new, musical twist on an ancient theological trope.
+By inviting hearers to listen for the voice of *Jesús infante*, Padilla's villancico presents a new, musical twist on an ancient theological trope.
 The concept of devotion to Christ as "unspeaking Word" is first attested in New Testament texts like the beginning of John's gospel, which describes Christ as "the Word made flesh," and extends through the preaching of Saint Augustine in